Gurrt/software-process/assignment-1/Failed__case.md

 ##### Cause 3: Architecture, Change Managment.
 The inability to handle a growing amount of work, its potential to be enlarged in order to accommodate that growth, or a limited space to accommodate iterations can be a very dangerous thing.
 In this case, just a week before the deadline a requirement changed that had a major impact on the architectural constraints of the site.
->**where could it change?** Finding scales and meters[10], RUP, and many other patterns and methods.

 ##### Cause 4: Politics (Ostrich effect) - needs review.
 Not that great yet.
 Politicians were setting a deadline that was not realistic.
 Only two weeks for the launch there were end-to-end tests.
 The requirement of 60,000 users was not met according to the New York Times on 30 September 2013 that based there statements on documents released by House investigators [4].
 Only 11,000 users could simultaneously access the website.
-Also a McKinsey & Co document, made on April 4 2013, that was adressed among others to the CMS Administrator [4, page 7] stated there was insufficient time for end-to-end testing and that a “limited initial launch” would be ideal.
+Also a McKinsey & Co document, made on April 4 2013, that was adressed among others to the CMS Administrator [4, page 7].
+The document stated there was insufficient time for end-to-end testing and that a “limited initial launch” would be ideal.
 This report only surfaced on 13 November 2013.
 One and a half month after the release of the website.
 It is unclear why this information was not used to postpone the deadline or to do a launch for a limited number of users.